orhnk/RASCII/README.md

 ||This project is rusty, so it is fast! really!||

 Appendix I
-Don't forget that you could enter your own list by: rascii -p <path/to/path> -l <your_char_list_or || names below!>
+Dont forget that you could enter your own list by: rascii -p <path/to/path> -l <your_char_list_or || names below!>
 Exmpl:
 rascii -p <path/to/path> -l bruh // creats your image by using ['b', 'r', 'u', 'h']